Camden Police Department (defunct): Drug enforcement corruption probe

-In 2010, an ongoing federal investigation alleges that former Camden Police Officer Kevin Parry and four other officers planted drugs during illegal searches, pocketed the money, and framed suspects.
-Kevin Parry has pleaded guilty in the case, admitting a role in charges being overturned or dismissed in 185 drug cases.
+In 2010, a federal investigation alleged that former Camden Police Officer Kevin Parry and four other officers planted drugs during illegal searches, pocketed the money, and framed suspects.
+Kevin Parry pleaded guilty in the case, admitting a role in charges being overturned or dismissed in 185 drug cases.
 Lawsuit settlements totaling $3.5 million were paid to 88 victims.
 Three other Camden officers, Jason Stetser, Antonio Figaro, and Dan Morris also pleaded guilty and were sentenced to prison over the scandal.

 Budget shortfall

 In 2005, the Camden Police Department was operated by the state.
 In 2011, it was announced that a new county police department would be formed, which would only patrol areas inside the city.

 For two years, Camden experienced its lowest homicide rate since 2008.
 Camden also reorganized its police disbandment that same year.
-In 2011, Camden's budget was $167 million with the total tax revenue for the city of Camden was $24 million while the budget for the Camden police was $65 million.
-However, the police force still experienced a budgetary shortfall when state aid fell through.
+In 2011, Camden's total budget was $167 million and the budget for the Camden police was $65 million, while the total tax revenue for the city of Camden was only $24 million.
+Financial aid from the state had supplemented the city's funds, but that was discontinued.
 Camden was rated No. 5 nationwide for homicides with approximately 87 murders per 100,000 residents in 2012.
 The city added crime-fighting tactics like surveillance cameras, better street lighting, and curfews for children.
 Although they added these tactics, the number of murders had risen again.
 As a last resort, officers were only authorized to use handguns and handcuffs.

 Robberies, property crimes, nonfatal shooting incidents, violent crimes, and aggravated assaults have declined since 2012.
 In November 2012, Camden began the process of terminating 273 officers to later hire 400 new officers, out of the 2,000 applicants that have already submitted letters of interest to the county, to have a fresh start of a larger, non-unionized group to safeguard the nation's poorest city.
 The city's officers rejected a contract proposal from the county that would have allowed approximately all 260 Camden county's police officers to Camden Police Metro Division, to only 49% of them to be eligible to be rehired once the 141-year-old department becomes disbanded.